alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Still, it is hard to see how a language of this kind could work.
 In the appendix we have an example of a single-consonant language.

-At which point in time did this era start?
+At which point in time did the era of single consonants start?
 Being so far back in time it is not easy to pinpoint.
 The advantage of group coordination would definitely have been greater when hominins started to hunt in groups,